brennanbrown/stars/index.md

 - [AlanParr/AlanParr.github.io](https://github.com/AlanParr/AlanParr.github.io) -
 - [abhinavs/cookie](https://github.com/abhinavs/cookie) - Landing website + Blog using Jekyll & Tailwind CSS
 - [AnonymousPlanet/thgtoa](https://github.com/AnonymousPlanet/thgtoa) - The Hitchhiker’s Guide to Online Anonymity
-- [allejo/jekyll-toc](https://github.com/allejo/jekyll-toc) - A GitHub Pages compatible Table of Contents generator without a plugin or JavaScript :octocat:
 - [allejo/jekyll-anchor-headings](https://github.com/allejo/jekyll-anchor-headings) - A GitHub Pages compatible way of adding anchors to your headings without a plug-in or JavaScript :octocat:
 - [18F/accessibility](https://github.com/18F/accessibility) - A repo to organize the guidelines and best practices for accessibility at 18f.
 - [dumaurier/pwa_jekyll](https://github.com/dumaurier/pwa_jekyll) - Jekyll + PWA + IndieWeb.
 A starter for publishing your own content.
 Support for WebMentions, Service Workers and Netlify CMS is built in.
 - [ritijjain/pudhina-fresh](https://github.com/ritijjain/pudhina-fresh) - A minimal yet feature-rich Jekyll theme made for personal websites and blogs.
 - [cfjedimaster/the-jamstack-book](https://github.com/cfjedimaster/the-jamstack-book) - Repository for our book, The Jamstack Book.
+- [radogado/niui](https://github.com/radogado/niui) - Lightweight, feature-rich, accessible front-end library
 - [javierjulio/javierjulio.github.io](https://github.com/javierjulio/javierjulio.github.io) - Personal site built in Jekyll and Github Pages
 - [roughike/welcomments-blog](https://github.com/roughike/welcomments-blog) - The legacy blog for Welcomments.
 See here for the new one: https://github.com/welcomments/website
 - [rainleander/rainleander.github.io](https://github.com/rainleander/rainleander.github.io) - Where I keep track of the progress of four expansion projects that will probably last the next two years.
 Or so.
 And my CV.
-- [geshan/geshan.github.com](https://github.com/geshan/geshan.github.com) - Blog hosted on GitHub pages, built with eleventy
+- [geshan/geshan.github.com](https://github.com/geshan/geshan.github.com) - Blog hosted on Cloudfalre pages, built with eleventy
 - [alexandersandberg/a11yana](https://github.com/alexandersandberg/a11yana) - A classless CSS framework with a focus on accessibility
 - [nsmsn/nicksimsondotcom](https://github.com/nsmsn/nicksimsondotcom) - Just another personal site built with Eleventy
 - [digitalgardeners/site](https://github.com/digitalgardeners/site) - The public site for the Digital Gardeners' digital garden, built with the notes from the notes repository.